Use Copy Paste Manager faster

 2. Choose cursor-following, edge-pinned, or locked behavior.

-3. Test it on the monitor you use most.
+3. Test the setting on the monitor you use most.

 Tips

-• Edge-pinned is better for long organizing sessions.
+• Edge-pinned placement is better when you keep history open for longer sessions.

 Privacy

-Keep clipboard data local and reduce accidental exposure.
+Keep clipboard history local and reduce the chance of saving sensitive material.

 How to use it